 Boston is one of the best cities in the United States to visit – seriously, it should be on your USA Bucket List.
 Located on the Eastern coast of the country, Boston is one city that is filled with so much to do, and it’s of course a foodie central.
-However, it can be difficult choosing where to eat, so I’ve put together this list of all the best places to eat in Boston.
+However, it can be difficult choosing where to eat, so I’ve put together this list of all the coolest Boston restaurants.

 Special shoutout to my friend Cindy who runs the foodie Instagram account @cindyeatsabunch.
 She let me use a lot of her photos for this post, and you should 100% follow her on Instagram for some amazing food posts!